Richard-Schott/Project1/README.txt

 	Github icons are available at https://github.com/logos

+IDEA: Eliminate excess code, particularly the header.
+Maybe its style needs to be on the master.
+IDEA: Consolidate some of the images into different breakpoints.
+IDEA: Fix minor breakpoints for text.
+IDEA: Stack images after 700px?
 IDEA: Increase the header text size at 550px
 IDEA: create borderless <div> containers with a darker grey background.
 ISSUE: Minor font-size breakpoint at 500px; the header is small at that point.
 Other text might be, too.